vernig/twilio-sko-devops-with-github/README.md

 # Repo for DevOps with GitHub hands-on session

+This repo has been created using twilio CLI for serverless.
+The only thing added to the repo is dependency to `jest` and the `jest` test script.

 # Step 1 - Fork repo

 Fork this repo using the fork button on the top right of this page